List of Baki the Grappler chapters

-Written and illustrated by Keisuke Itagaki, Baki the Grappler was serialized in Weekly Shōnen Champion magazine from 1991 to 1999, with the chapters collected into 42 tankōbon volumes by its publisher Akita Shoten.
+Written and illustrated by Keisuke Itagaki, Baki the Grappler was serialized in Weekly Shōnen Champion magazine from September 30, 1991, to 1999, with the chapters collected into 42 tankōbon volumes by its publisher Akita Shoten.
 It was republished into 15 wide-ban volumes, divided by story arc, up to 2004 and into 24 kanzenban volumes between 2007 and 2008.
 It was licensed for a North American release by Gutsoon!
 Entertainment.
 They published the first 46 chapters in their English-language manga anthology magazine Raijin Comics.
 The magazine's first issue was released on December 18, 2002, but in July 2004 it was discontinued.
 Four collected volumes were planned but it is unknown if they were released.
+In 2025, Kodama Tales Inc. licensed the series for a worldwide English release, and began publishing the kanzenban edition both physically and digitally in October 2025.

 Between June 1, 1999 and November 24, 2005, a sequel simply titled Baki was serialized in Weekly Shōnen Champion and collected into 31 tankōbon volumes.
 It was republished into 12 wide-ban volumes, divided by arc, beginning in 2006.
+In 2018, it was collected into an 18-volume shinsōban edition.
 This series was licensed for English release by Media Do International, who began releasing it digitally in August 2018.
-The company stated a future print release is possible and that they are interested in the original manga as well.